jaydickson02/Everything/docs/DND/The Desert Mirage/02 Locations/Quills Pyramid.md

 This Pyramid has been long since abandoned.
-Previously the Pyrimid was used as a place of star gazing and astronomy built by the desert nomads.
+Previously the Pyrimid was used as a place of star gazing and astronomy built by the [[desert nomads]].
 It was abandoned when a sandworm moved into the area.